Experiences and characteristics of different generations in the workplace

 Does the data on generational differences in the workplace matter?

-It is up to you to assess whether generational differences in the workplace matter for your organization.
-And Integral can help.
+Yes, it is up to you to assess whether generational differences in the workplace matter for your organization.
+And Integral is here to help.
 Revisit our previous recommendations for ensuring your messages reach the right audience in a multigenerational workforce or delve further into the organizational science about age, aging, and generations at work.
 As they do in the broader culture, generational perspectives matter – so do needs and attitudes that vary by race, gender, political philosophy, and other characteristics.
-There is no one-size-fits-all approach to reaching and including all your employees.
+However, there is no one-size-fits-all approach to reaching and including all your employees.